The Ultimate Guide to the PSAT

 Doing your best is critical.
 Taking the PSAT tells you where you need to improve to do well on the SAT or ACT later on.
 When you know where you need to study or what subjects trip you up, you’ll be able to prepare better and boost your test scores when they actually matter.

-As if that wasn’t reason enough to do well, a great PSAT score can earn you college money.
+Also, a great PSAT score can earn you money for college.
 The National Merit Scholarship program is always on the lookout for students who have high PSAT scores – making the cut help you secure scholarships or grants to lower the cost of college.

 Most importantly, a strong PSAT score gives you a serious confidence boost.
 Feeling good about your ability to ace an important test will go a long way when it’s time to take the SAT or ACT.